-At December 31, 2021, NEBS Pension Plan has an unfunded liability included in the accounts for the provision of severance pay totalling \$60,000 (2020 - \$60,000).
+At December 31, 2022, NEBS Pension Plan has an unfunded liability included in the accounts for the provision of severance pay totalling \$102,000 (2021 - \$87,000).
 In accordance with its standard employment terms and conditions, NEBS estimates costs of long-term, full-time employees, who have four years or more of continuous service, based on one weekly pay multiplied by the number of years of such service.
 If the employee voluntary resigns, the aforementioned multiple is one half that rate.
 The probability proportion of an employee leaving NEBS due to retirement, layoff or illness, versus voluntary resignation, management uses a 50%/50% proportion.
 Management assesses this proportion annually and believes the assumptions used are reasonable.
 Actual results could differ materially from estimates.

 The CDAT software platform NEBS is utilizing is poorly constructed and despite repeated work on the system done by Sierra, the platform continues to create errors and is difficult to use because of this.
-NEBS has identified the need to replace this CDAT software and is investigating a Pension and Benefits software platform more user friendly and error free.
-The Platform NEBS is looking at is called PENAD 3000.
-NEBS is doing some exploratory work with PENAD this year in order to test its viability.
-The cost to purchase a new platform will be significant but it is required for the Plans.
+NEBS has identified the need to replace this CDAT software and has entered into an agreement to purchase the PENAD 3000 platform.
+The licensing and security agreements have been finalized and an agreed upon statement of work.
+The platform is expected to be operational in 2024.